s-gbz/grilborzer.github.io/_posts/2020-08-01-your-name-review-a-sincere-eulogy.md

 Also: I'm happy to have had the opportunity experiencing this movie alone and purely for myself.
 It's really hard to tell how it would've been with other people.
 I can imagine that it would require a certain intimacy to open up and truly take in the full experience.

+# Side note: Doing > Perfecting
+This post was waiting **almost 5 months** to be published though being **95% finished from the start**.
+Expectations to polish it, add a plot summary and "make it perfect" delayed the release until I stopped writing at all.
+This was unfortunate, but served at least two valuable, timeless lessons
+- **Perfection is the curse of all action**
+- **Don't waste your time with things you don't want to do**

+Turns out I wasn't passionate about summarizing plot.
+I was passionate about the movie and what I had to say about it - so I wrote about it.

+When in doubt, do what feels right, do what comes naturally.